jamesmudd/jhdf/.github/ISSUE_TEMPLATE/bug_report.md

 **Please complete the following information:**
 - `jhdf` version
 - Java version
+- OS (Windows, Mac, Linux)
 - Stack trace
 - `jhdf` logging if possible.

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here, or possible solutions/workarounds.